What is CSI’s Drug Savings Initiative?

 Why are prescription drug costs so high?

 The prescription drug industry is incredibly complex and not at all transparent.
 There are many reasons for high costs: research and development, regulations, distribution, middlemen, pricing schemes, contract provisions, and even gag clauses.
 Some of these costs are unavoidable and necessary for delivering needed medications to Montanans.
 Other costs stem from the complex web of transactions among the numerous companies involved between the manufacturing process and the end consumer use.

 What can be done about it?

 Commissioner Rosendale and the staff of CSI have taken the lead in Montana on addressing this difficult issue.
 CSI Chief Legal Counsel Kristin Hansen has directed her team to engage in litigation, administrative action, legislation, collaboration, and education.
 Here are some of the specific actions CSI has taken and continues to make progress on:

-- Drafted legislation for the 2019 Montana legislative session (see bill draft HERE)
+- Drafted legislation for the 2019 Montana legislative session (see bill HERE)

 - Taken administrative actions against pharmacy benefit managers

-- Won favorable settlement concessions in District Court from PBMs
+- Secured favorable settlement concessions in District Court from PBMs

 - Advocated for the Legislature to prioritize a study of the pharmaceutical industry

 - Led the research during the Legislature’s interim study

 - Collaborated with interested parties in both research and drafting legislation

 - Educating other states and members of Congress

 - Hired a special projects coordinator dedicated to addressing the prescription drug issue